bhamrick/precision_system/README.md

         * 2M 3 card support
         * 2OM 4 card unbid major
     * 2M Pulling for partscore, less than invitational values
+* After 1♦️-1M-2M, Kokish game tries are available for invitational hands, but generally discouraged as they give a significant amount of information to the defense.
+    * Next step (1♦️-1♥️-2♥️-2♠️! or 1♦️-1♠️-2♠️-2NT!): Unspecified help suit game try.
+        * Opener bids the cheapest suit where they have help (generally first or second round control).
+If the auction was 1♦️-1♥️-2♥️-2♠️! then 2NT! shows the spade help and is considered the cheapest.
+Afterward, responder can sign off in 3♥️/3♠️ or 4♥️/4♠️, or bid another suit asking opener to bid game if they have a first or second control in that suit.
+        * Opener is also free to bid game directly if they have help in every suit or maximal values.
+    * Other suits: Short suit game try (2NT! asks for spades)
+        * Opener reevaluates their hand in the context of shortness and decides whether to bid game or not.
+Maximal hands may choose to play game even with wasted values.

 ## After 1♥️/1♠️